 18. Thomas Point Shoal Lighthouse

-Take a fantastic tour to one of the most photographed lighthouses in the US.
+Take a fantastic tour of one of the most photographed lighthouses in the US.
 Thomas Point Shoal was built in 1875 and is regarded as a National Historic Landmark.

 The experienced guides will introduce the history of the light while walking inside it.
 You’ll learn about how the lighthouse keepers lived, how the site was restored, and about other lighthouses on the Bay.